 Rebecca, who married John Davis Jr, son of John Davis and grandson of James Davis;

-Francis, who served as a Major in the Revolution; he was surety for the marriage of Austin Wright Sr and Susan Holloway on 1 March 1806, and of Edward Holloway and Nancy Farrar on 8 November 1806.3 Francis died c.
-1808, unmarried, without issue, leaving a nuncupative will recorded in Mecklenburg Co.
+Francis, who served as a Major in the Revolution; he was surety for the marriage of Austin Wright Sr and Susan Holloway on 1 March 1806, and of Edward Holloway and Nancy Farrar on 8 November 1806.3 Francis died 1808, unmarried and without issue, leaving a nuncupative will recorded in Mecklenburg Co.
 Va.
 Wills, Vol 6, 1807-1810, p.
-133 (“Francis Ballard leaves 175 acres in Lunenberg Co, Virginia to niece Faithy Ballard Overton, daughter of John Overton”4);
+133 (“Francis Ballard leaves 175 acres in Lunenberg Co, Virginia to niece Faithy Ballard Overton, daughter of John Overton”4).
+He is most likely the Francis Ballard murdered on 4 August 1808 in Mecklenburg County, Virginia by John Daws, according to a proclamation published in the Virginia Argus 9 September 1808 (p.
+4).5

-Martha Elizabeth, who married 10 November 1806 John Overton in Mecklenburg county, Virginia.5
+Martha Elizabeth, who married 10 November 1806 John Overton in Mecklenburg county, Virginia.6

 1. Mecklenburg Co.
 Va.
 Wills, Vol. 7, 1810-1813, page 245-47.